jonasrottmann/realm-browser/README.md

   }
   ```

-4. Add ProGuard rules (optional)
-  Use these if you enable minification for debug builds or want to use Realm Browser in release builds.
+4. Add ProGuard rules (optional): Use these if you enable minification for debug builds or want to use Realm Browser in release builds.
   ```
   # Realm Browser
   -keep class de.jonasrottmann.realmbrowser.* { *; }